 To export into Google Sheets, simply click ‘Open in Google Sheets’ at the top right of the "Monthly Search Volume Over Time" section.

 Only do this once, and make sure the dates are the same across all individual sheets.
-This should be true if we downloaded all the sheets at the same time with the same parameters.
+This should be true if you downloaded all the sheets at the same time with the same parameters.

 Compare terms by Region

-After adding two or more terms, this section displays the top regions sorted by the percentage of the combined search volume that is attributed to our primary term.
+After adding two or more terms, this section displays the top regions sorted by the percentage of the combined search volume that is attributed to your primary term.
 Let's use a simpler example for this section, like "sunscreen" compared to "coat."

 Indonesia ranks the highest, with searches for sunscreen making up the majority of the two terms’ combined search volume.
 Conversely, Egypt shows a majority interest in coats.
-If needed, we can view the exact breakdowns by hovering over the blue and red bars.
+If needed, you can view the exact breakdowns by hovering over the blue and red bars.

 This data can help provide a better understanding of global or regional preferences across topics; learn more about using Google Trends' regional insights for keyword research and product research.